 The paperwork provided that (A) the decedent and the Revocable Trust did not have any right, power or duty that was an incident of ownership in the insurance policies, and (B) none of the ILIT, its beneficiaries or the insureds had any access to any current or future interest in the cash value of the insurance policies.
 Furthermore, only the ILIT, through Larson, its investment committee’s sole member, could terminate the life insurance policies and the split-dollar arrangement.
 In fact, the agreement provided that if the ILIT surrendered or canceled the policies, the Revocable Trust would have the right to receive the total amount received from the policies and the ILIT would receive absolutely nothing.

 Unfortunately, the decedent’s health deteriorated precipitously within months of completing the planning and by January of 2009, she died.
 The parties reported the gift to the ILIT on Form 709, United States Gift and Generation-Skipping Transfer Tax Return, with the value of the gift being the economic benefit transferred from the Revocable Trust to the ILIT.
-This value did not require an independent appraisal, instead the regulations under the Internal Revenue Code provide a method to value the gift for split-dollar arrangements (Treas.
+This value did not require an independent appraisal; instead the regulations under the Internal Revenue Code provide a method to value the gift for split-dollar arrangements (Treas.
 Reg. §1.61-22(d)(2)).
 In addition, the split-dollar receivable from the ILIT was reported on the decedent’s estate tax return with a value of about $2 million.
-This value was a question of fact, as the split-dollar regulations are only applicable only for gift and income tax purposes, not for estate tax purposes.
+This value was a question of fact, as the split-dollar regulations are applicable only for gift and income tax purposes, not for estate tax purposes.

 By the time the dispute went before the court, the remaining issue was the value of the receivable included in the decedent’s estate.